 RAW is a type of camera file format like a jpeg.
-But it’s not compressed and holds a lot more information about the light that your camera has captured.
-This does make the file size a lot larger than a jpeg so watch the image count on your memory card.
+But it’s not compressed, and holds a lot more information about the light that your camera has captured.
+This does make the file size a lot larger than a jpeg, so watch the image count on your memory card.

 You can change your settings to shoot in RAW in the quality menu in your camera.

-You have a lot more editing options when you shoot in RAW like being able to adjust white balance, contrast, exposure etc… which gives you more creativity as a photographer.
+You have a lot more editing options when you shoot in RAW like being able to adjust white balance, contrast, exposure etc… which gives you more creativity and control as a photographer.
 And if you save the original RAW file then you can go back in the future and still play around with it.